danieltsoukup/autoencoders/README.md

 # Autoencoders

-This repo contains simple explorations of autoencoders in different settings using Tensorflow and Keras.
+This repo contains explorations of autoencoders in different settings using Tensorflow and Keras.

-The main experiment with the RandNet architecture [(see Chen et at)](https://saketsathe.net/downloads/autoencode.pdf)  and adaptive learning can be called by the `train_ensemble.py` script.
+The main experiment with the RandNet architecture [(see Chen et at)](https://saketsathe.net/downloads/autoencode.pdf) for unsupervised anomaly detection.
+This can be called by the `train_ensemble.py` script.
-The Wordline file needs to be downloaded by hand to a `data` folder (the script should run with other data sets if you change the `DATA_PATH` and `INPUT_SHAPE` params).
+The [Wordline](https://www.kaggle.com/mlg-ulb/creditcardfraud) file needs to be downloaded by hand to a `data` folder (the script should run with other data sets if you change the `DATA_PATH` and `INPUT_SHAPE` params).
+The training parameters can be changed by modifying the appropriate capitalized variables.

 The notebooks contain
 - useful utility functions for tensorboard logging (both metrics and images),